Joomla Configuration

 Joomla GDPR feature #1: Manage user information requests

 According to the law, everyone has the right to access, right to rectification and right to oblivion.
-This means that users themselves must be able to view, modify and delete all personal data about them.
+This means that users themselves should be able to view, modify and delete all personal data about them.

-In Joomla 3.9 you can create a new menu item type called User information Request which falls under the com_privacy component.
+In Joomla 3.9, you can create a new menu item type called User information Request which falls under the com_privacy component.
 This menu item should only be shown to people who have access to the website (default: registered).
-In this screen you can export or delete your data.
+In this screen, you can export or delete your data.

-If you choose to export, the user will receive an .xml file with all the information stored about him.
-This contains not only name and email address but also the notes and custom fields belonging to a user, parameters such as preferred language and things like registration date and last visit.
+If you choose export, the user will receive an .xml file with all the information stored about him.
+This contains not only name and email address, but also the notes and custom fields belonging to a user, parameters such as preferred language and things like registration date and last visit.

 For administrators, an overview of all requests can be found under components > privacy